Bear with me, here. I know that “coffee beef” sounds bizarre, but it is actually a match made in heaven.

 - Cover beef with a foil tent for 10 minutes before slicing and serving.

 For those of you who are wondering, caffeine does NOT cook out like alcohol does.
-So you may want to opt for decaf unless you’re looking for a dinnertime energy boost.
+So you may want to opt for decaf with your coffee beef unless you're looking for a dinnertime energy boost.